- Books, Literature, and Writing»

 Patsy expected that Henry would be away for only four months.
 However, it took longer, and Patsy began to worry.
 He had not sent her an email, and the only phone call she received was on the fateful day Henry left.
 In the fifth month, Patsy, could not bear it anymore.
 There was no news about Henry.
 The story about Henry being gone went viral.
 A search was organized with the assistance of the government.
 While some claimed he could have probably never sailed, others said he crossed over to Mauritius.
 Every day for about one year, print and broadcast media ran the story and pictures of Henry.
 They even published the sufferings of the lonely wife waiting for him.
 It was the talk of the town.
 It was a tense year for both the families of Henry’s and Patsy’s.
 Hopes of ever finding Henry dwindled among many, including the government until the search was closed after one and a half years.
 The press interviewed Patsy, and each media house, both broadcast, and print had their own account, analysis, and approach of the story.

 She has never given up, but she felt that it would only take some time before she does.
-What makes it even more agonizing is the fact that no one knows whether Henry is alive or not.
-Many relied on fasting and praying.
+What makes it even more agonizing is the fact that no one knows whether Henry is alive or not, many relied on fasting and praying.
 Every day is rife with new thoughts and strife with memories of their beautiful past together.
 The world over, there have been mysterious disappearances of planes and people.
-There are sailors who have never returned home.
+Some sailors have never returned home.
 While others have been presumed dead, for Patsy that is too early to call.
 Stories of aliens invading our planet have always been heard of and even featured in movies, and while some have chosen to believe such stories, others have always turned a deaf ear.
-These are things Patsy always tries not to think about as she would get more confused.
+These are things Patsy still tries not to think about as she would get more confused.
 The wait seems longer, and it is getting unbearable.